gtunes-dev/fspulse/docs/src/scanning.md

 FsPulse uses the standard SHA2 (256) message-digest algorithm to compute digital fingerprints of file contents.
 The intent of hashing is to enable the detection of changes to file content in cases where the modification date and file size have not changed.
+One example of a case where this might occur is bit rot (data decay).

+When configuring a scan in the web UI, you can enable hashing with these options:
-One example of a case where this might occur is data decay.
-FsPulse can be used to create a hash baseline by scanning with the "hash" option.
-By default, a "hash" scan will compute hashes for items that have never been hashed or whose file size or modification date has changed.
+- **Hash changed items** (default): Compute hashes for items that have never been hashed or whose file size or modification date has changed
-If the "hash-all" flag is passed along with the "hash" flag, FsPulse will hash all files, including those that have been previously hashed.
-If a hash is detected to have changed, a change record will be created.
+- **Hash all items**: Hash all files, including those that have been previously hashed

+If a hash is detected to have changed, a change record is created and an alert is generated (see [Alerts](web_ui/alerts.md)).

-The query below, for example, will find and show changes where file metadata has not changed, but the file's hash has changed.
+### Finding Hash Changes

+You can investigate hash changes through the web UI:
+- **[Alerts Page](web_ui/alerts.md)**: Shows suspicious hash changes where file metadata hasn't changed
+- **[Explore Page](web_ui/explore.md)**: Run custom queries to analyze hash changes

+For CLI users or automation, use the query command:

   ```sh
   fspulse query 'changes where meta_change:(F), hash_change:(T) show default, item_path order by change_id desc'